michalpkopec/michalpkopec.github.io/projects/project-6.md

 </div>

+## Live demo

-Live demo (limited to 10,000 api calls, which translates to about 60 searches):
+The demo is limited to 10,000 api calls, which translates to about 60 searches

 <a href="https://motionpicker.uc.r.appspot.com/" target="_blank">https://motionpicker.uc.r.appspot.com/</a>